 10. Try practicing deep relaxation techniques.
 If you wake in the night and have a hard time getting back to sleep, try systematically tensing and releasing of each individual muscle in your body one at a time may help.
 Start with your toes and slowly proceeding toward your scalp while breathing deeply and concentrating on the stress leaving your body as you exhale.

 11. Keep a journal.
 If a life event, like moving or a new job, is the source of your light sleeping problems, get the worries out of your mind and down on paper.
 Store your journal by your bed, and if a stressful thought occurs, take it out of your mind and commit it to paper.
 You can readdress that stressor in the morning, if needed.
+The Somn sleep journal is a great option.

 13. Consider other supplements that are scientifically proven to help you relax, reduce stress, and sleep better, but make sure to try them one at a time.